phillycommunitywireless/phillycommunitywireless/content/en/hq.md

   - template: call-to-action-photo-right
     title: "Getting Here"
-    text: "## Public Transit
+    text: |
+      ## Public Transit{class="top-1 relative mb0"}
       Our headquarters at NSNP is a quick walk from either the York-Dauphin or Berks Market-Frankford Line SEPTA stops.

-## Driving
+      ## Driving{class="top-1 relative mb0"}
       Street parking is available around Norris Square Park; availabiliy is limited.

-## Cycling
+      ## Cycling{class="top-1 relative mb0"}

-There is an Indego stop a ~5 minute walk away at 2nd and Norris next to The Ground Coffee. "
+      There is an Indego stop a ~5 minute walk away at 2nd and Norris next to The Ground Coffee.
     photo: /images/hq-location-map.jpg
     photo_alt_text: "Map of Norris Square Park and the surrounding streets with marker for 2141 Howard Street, the Norris Square Neighborhood Project, SEPTA MFL stops York-Dauphin and Berks, and Indego Bike station at 2nd and Norris."
     reverse: true